Are Akitas Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Bloat screening, Autoimmune Thyroiditis screening

 Akitas should receive breed-specific screening for hip dysplasia starting at 1-2 years of age, as large breeds develop structural issues early.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Akita Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Akita ownership:
+These ranges reflect national averages for Akita ownership.

 More Akita Guides

-Find more specific guidance for Akita health and care:
+Find more specific guidance for Akita health and care.

 Hip and Joint Health Management